smajeti22/hadoop-linux-utils/log-merger/README.md

 ## Usage

-To merge two log files which contain the timestamp in the format `2015-08-29T15:49:46,919` in the first column (columns are separated by space):
+To merge two log files which contain the timestamp in the format `2015-08-29 15:49:46,919` in the first column (columns are separated by space):
 ```
-java -jar log-merger-0.0.2-jar-with-dependencies.jar -i in1.log,in2.log -o out.log -m -d " " -tf "yyyy-MM-dd'T'HH:mm:ss,SSS" -f 1
+java -jar log-merger-0.0.2-jar-with-dependencies.jar -i in1.log,in2.log -o out.log -m -d " " -tf "yyyy-MM-dd HH:mm:ss,SSS" -f 1
 ```
 The available options are:
 ```